bampli/doc/docs/content/posts/stage.md

 - RM1 is a **resource** to A, and WIP is a **resource** to C as well.
 - RM1 is an **external** asset, since it comes from outside the process.
 - WIP is a **internal** asset, i.e. an intermediary result inside the process.
-- A and C are workers with specific **skills**, also named "A" and "C" here.
 - The transformation in RM1 is a **task** that requires 15 minutes of A's work.
 - Similarly, the WIP is processed by a **task** that requires 10 minutes from C.
+- A and C are workers with specific **skills**, also named "A" and "C" here.
 - It is convenient to separate the **worker** from its **skill**.
 - Actually the **task** needs a **skill**.
 - The **worker** is a **resource** with the necessary **skill** to accomplish the job.
-- An equivalent tool with same skill is also a **resource** that can be used.
+- An equivalent tool with same skill is a **resource** that could also be used.
 - The skills may be combined, for example, a worker commands a robot.

 We can also assure that the **resources** come from different sources: